grassdog/klipbook/README.md

 ## How does it work?

-Copy your clippings file (called "My Clippings.txt") from your Kindle device to your local drive.
+Copy your clippings file (called "My Clippings.txt" on a 3rd generation Kindle) from your Kindle device to your local drive via USB.

 **List the books in your clippings file:**